 If you are an Apple Music subscriber, then all is good in the world of Apple and the HomePod.
 You can gleefully call on any one of the service's 40m+ tracks to play instantly, or have Siri create a band radio station just for you.

 Then there are the numerous editorially-driven playlists, genre-based stations, mood-based stations or activity-based offerings.
 You can go further still, with commands like "Hey Siri, play some upbeat R&B" or "Hey Siri, play this year's Grammy Nominees", although these sorts of things aren't unique to Apple Music.
+In the 6+ months we’ve been using the HomePod we’ve found ourselves simply saying “Hey Siri, play some music” and sure enough a collection of varied tunes comes streaming back.
+If, as is sometimes the case were not in the mood for what Siri has suggested, you can simply say “Hey Siri, play something else” and the tempo and style quickly changes.

 Apple Music has most tracks you'll want to play, unless your music tastes are incredibly niche, and for the most part the playlists and radio stations are very good.
 In the worst case you can always say "Hey Siri, skip" or if you want to improve things, actively tell Siri that you like what you're listening to - "Hey Siri, I like this track" and the service learns as you listen.
-Thankfully you can turn off "Use Listening History" if you suspect that your kids will destroy your refined music taste with Disney songs, but then you do lose that personalisation feature for yourself.
+Thankfully you can turn off "Use Listening History" if you suspect that your kids will destroy your refined music taste with Disney or The Greatest Showman”, but then you do lose that personalisation feature for yourself.

 Controlling the music without your voice is somewhat clumsy though.
 The problem seems to come about because Siri on your iPhone is also keen to play you music rather than just being a remote control for your HomePod.
 In fusing control of two devices, some of the clarity seems to have got lost.

 To use your iPhone as a remote for the HomePod - or even to see what is playing - you need to go deep within the Apple Music app, not select the button that seems the most obvious choice, but select another almost hidden button (you can also access it via the Control Center via yet another hidden button).
 It's from here you can then control the music on your HomePod from your iPhone or iPad.
+The experience has been made easier thanks to the introduction of AirPlay 2 meaning you can stream music to your HomePod and still watch YouTube videos at the same time without that blurting over the house.

 Hearing you from all corners of the room